iacobson/ecspanse/guides/tutorial.md

 #### Component Locking

 We said that the move system will run asynchronously.
 This means that it will run in parallel with the other systems.
 The `lock_components` option is used to specify the components that will be locked by the system.
-That means that no other systems that lock at least one of the locket components will run in the same parallel batch as the `MoveHero` system.
+That means that no other systems that lock at least one of the locked components will run in the same parallel batch as the `MoveHero` system.
 In our case, we want to lock the `Demo.Components.Position` and `Demo.Components.Energy` components.
 This is because we want to update the hero position and energy, and we need to avoid race conditions.

 The commands will check if the system is async and will raise an error if we try to update, insert or delete components that are not locked.
 For extra safety we can also lock components for which we don't update the state, but we read and depend on it.